kubevirt/vAdvisor/README.md

 ## Prometheus

 VM runtime metrics are exposed at `/metrics`.
+When accessing the endpoind a live sample of all currently detected VMs will be returned.
+This is different to the metrics REST endpoint below where historical samples for the last minute are returned.

 ## REST-API

 ### Polling metrics

 VM runtime metrics are exposed at `/api/v1.0/vms`.
+The endpoint returns metrics for all discovered VMs.

+To query for a specific VM you can the uuid of a VM to the endpoint like this `/api/v1.0/vms/<uuid>`.

+The result contains raw sample data from the last minute for every VM.
+Since all VMs are sampled every second you will get an array of up to 60 samples per VM.

 ### Event stream